 Ambrisentan

 Ambrisentan is a selective ETRA antagonist.
 It is administered once daily due to its longer half-life than Bosentan.
-In single therapy trials it was not found to be any more beneficial than bosentan but was less associated with liver toxicity.
+In single therapy trials it was not found to be non-inferior to bosentan but was less associated with liver toxicity.
 Its significant adverse effect however was that of peripheral oedema, headaches and nasal congestion as well as anaemia probably due to vasodilation and haemodilution.

 ARIES-1 and ARIES-2 a randomised double-blind placebo controlled multicentre study in patients with PAH met their primary endpoint in an improvement in 6MWD with also an improvement in BNP and Borg score (Galiè et al., 2008).
 ARIES-E was an extension of these studies including 383 patients with IPAH, CTD-PAH and HIV-PAH and anorexigen induced PAH which demonstrated as sustained benefit for up to 24 months with continued improvements in exercise capacity and less frequent clinical worsening (Oudiz et al., 2009).
 ARIES 3 confirmed the results of the previous ARIES trials of the benefit of Ambrisentan in PAH but also demonstrated the lack of benefit in none PAH cases such as chronic hypoxia and other aetiologies (Badesch et al., 2012).